AlejandroAkbal/SearX-Search-Provider-Extension/README.md

 That's the magic!
 Don't worry about privacy, I don't log any requests, and the extension is open source.

+### Known Issues

+- Auto-complete does not work.
+Seems like declarativeNetRequest rules don't take over on autocomplete requests.

 ## Getting Started

 First, run the development server: